zjc6666/ISCAP_Age_Estimation/README.md

 ## Introduction
 This project is mainly for age estimation.
 The model architecture is transformer encoder structure.
-While proposing to use such a network structure, two different features are mainly used in the experiment, namely fbank and wav2vec2 feature.
+While proposing to use such a network structure, two different features are mainly used in the experiment, namely fbank and wav2vec2 feature.\
+In addition, there also have a xvector system.

 ## Installation
 ### Setting up kaldi environment
 ```